 - the orthoses

 - ongoing podiatrist check-up costs, as these are not funded by Medicare

 - $2800 per year to cover the cost of three pairs of specialised orthopaedic footwear at $699 a pair and the cost of replacement pair if needed.

-To support her application, Faizal’s mother gives us the report and quotes from the podiatrist which included:
+To support her application, Faizal’s mother gives us the report from the podiatrist which includes:

 - the details from the trial of the orthoses

 - Faizal’s strength measurements with a recommendation on the level of supervision he needs when he’s walking while wearing the orthoses

 - a recommendation on footwear options to support Faizal’s current and future needs.

 When working out whether funding for Faizal’s supports are reasonable and necessary, the planner compares them against the NDIS funding criteria.
 This includes factors such as whether: